Recorded April 4, 1961

 After recording so much marvelous music over the two days, it was decided to close out the session with this jam session favorite.
 A snatch of rehearsal was saved and issued when Roulette put out a two-disc version of the Armstrong-Ellington collaboration about a decade ago.
 Here it is, everyone sounding relaxed and Louis having a lot of fun scatting Ben Webster's famed saxophone lines.

 Louis sounds like he wants someone to play it but after Barney and Duke fumble with it, the idea is aborted.
 Still, a pretty hip look at how Louis listened to everything and absorbed it all.
 When the light when on, Duke carried the melody, leading to a string of one-chorus solos.
 Pops sounds great, very fluent and relaxed; he didn't do much with "Rhythm" changes but what he did do was always interesting.
 But nothing tops Louis's unbeatable scat chorus with the immortal line, "Chops are flying everywhere, look at ol' Duke laughing there!"
 It's a beautiful moment, taking us into the studio and giving us a priceless image of Louis scatting and Duke digging him immensely.
 How could he not?
+(2012 note: we just installed a new exhibit at the Louis Armstrong about Louis in the recording studio.
+In it, we have some precious artifacts, including Louis's handwritten lyric sheets for all the songs on the Ellington session.
+For "Cotton Tail," he simply wrote "SCAT VOCAL"!)

 So put down the chocolate bunnies, put the hard-boiled eggs back in the fridge and put off church til a little later and listen to "Cotton Tail."